Hey-Robot/TibetSheets/docs/guide/operate.md

     If the value of `rc` is `'r'` then delete the row, if the value of `rc` is `'c'` then delete the column, eg `rc='r'`, `index=4`, `len= 5`, means to delete the next 5 lines (4, 5, 6, 7, 8) from the 4th line.

-     Mainly operate on the cells in `luckysheetfile[i].celldata`, delete the qualified cells described in the parameters and update the row and column values of other cells.
-Taking the above as an example, first find the `r` in the cell Delete all the cells with values from 4 to 8, and then subtract the value of 5 from the original cell number 9 and later, and finally subtract 5 from `luckysheetfile[i].row`.
+     Mainly operate on the cells in `tibetsheetsfile[i].celldata`, delete the qualified cells described in the parameters and update the row and column values of other cells.
+Taking the above as an example, first find the `r` in the cell Delete all the cells with values from 4 to 8, and then subtract the value of 5 from the original cell number 9 and later, and finally subtract 5 from `tibetsheetsfile[i].row`.
      If the `v` value is `"#__qkdelete#"` (without quotes), then this is the cell to be deleted.

 - **Front view**：